 Selling Without a Real Estate Agent or By Owner

-Although most Maine residents opt to sell with the help of an agent, non-traditional options offer a range of benefits of their own, with a growing number of sellers IL flocking to these opportunities in lieu of paying out high commission rates to an agent.
+Although most Maine residents opt to sell with the help of an agent, non-traditional options offer a range of benefits of their own, with a growing number of sellers flocking to these opportunities in lieu of paying out high commission rates to an agent.

 DIY or For Sale By Owner